dszakallas/profile/about.md

 ## Things I am interested in

-- Privacy of Big Data and Machine Learning
+- Privacy in the age of Big Data and Machine Learning
 - Data security & integrity
 - Incremental stream processing